JHoweWowe/angular-tour-of-heroes/README.md

 - HeroesComponent displays list of heroes but HeroDetailComponent shows present details of hero
 - `ng generate component hero-detail`
 - @Input decorator in child component class and then use property binding in parent component class

+### Chapter 4: Add Services
+- Components generally shouldn't directly fetch or save data
+- **Angular Dependency Injection (DI)** - design pattern where class requires dependenices from external sources than creating them individually
+- Services used to share information from one class to another
+- Create HeroService --> Provide HeroService (created by default)
+- Observable HeroService uses HTTPClient + Subscribe in HeroesComponent
+- Show Messages --> injecting MessageService into HeroService required to see if HeroService fetches heroes successfully
+    - Also known as 'Service-in-service scenario'